macroquest/docs/reference/data-types/datatype-float.md

+---
+tags:
+    - datatype
+---

-# DataType:float
+# `float` Type

-Contains all information related to floating point numbers
+Represents a single precision (32-bit) floatiang point number.

 * A floating-point number is one which has a decimal component (_e.g.
 1.01_)
 * Members of this DataType generally manipulate the number's precision (_i.e. how many decimal places_)